mikro-orm/mikro-orm/docs/docs/configuration.md

 ## Custom Repository

-You can also register custom base repository (for all entities where you do not specify `customRepository`) globally:
+You can also register custom base repository (for all entities where you do not specify `repository` option) globally:

 > You can still use entity specific repositories in combination with global base repository.